Purchasing fertility drugs in the EU/EEA

 Your rights

-You are entitled to claim reimbursement for your expenses for drugs used in assisted reproductive treatment/infertility treatment up to the amount you would have been entitled to claim in Norway.
-Please note that you must pay the same user fee as in Norway.
+You can be reimbursed for your expenses for drugs used in infertility treatment up to the amount you would have been entitled to receive in Norway.

 You must be a woman who is married, cohabiting in a marriage-like relationship or single.
-You will only be considered to be single if you do not live with any other adults.
+You are considered single if you live alone or only with children you care for.

-In order to have your expenses for fertility drugs reimbursed, you and your partner (if you have one) must fulfil a number of conditions.
+To have your expenses for fertility drugs reimbursed, you and your partner, if you have one, must fulfil several conditions.
 You must

 • use drugs which are marketed in Norway or contain the same active ingredient as drugs covered by a marketing authorisation in Norway